eclipse-zenoh-flow/zenoh-flow/README.md

 Zenoh-Flow allow users to declare a dataflow graph, via a YAML file, and use tags to express location affinity and requirements for the operators that makeup the graph.
 When deploying the dataflow graph, Zenoh-Flow automatically deals with distribution by linking remote operators through zenoh.

-A dataflow is composed of set of _sources_ — producing data, _operators_ — computing over the data, and _sinks_ — consuming the resulting data.
-These components are _dynamically_ loaded at runtime.
+A dataflow is composed of set of _nodes_: _sources_ — producing data, _operators_ — computing over the data, and _sinks_ — consuming the resulting data.
+These nodes are _dynamically_ loaded at runtime.

 Remote source, operators, and sinks leverage zenoh to communicate in a transparent manner.
 In other terms, the dataflow the dafalow graph retails location transparency and could be deployed in different ways depending on specific needs.